moorepants/dissertation/eom.rst

 :math:`I_X` is the central inertia dyadic for the body in question which corresponds to the following tensor definitions for the inertia of each rigid body.
-The inertia for each body is defined with respect to the mass center and the body's local reference frame.
+The inertia tensor for each body is defined with respect to the mass center and the body's local reference frame.
 The bicycle wheels are assumed to be symmetric about their 1-3 plane and the 1-2 plane.

 .. math::
    :label: ID